 Pure.
 Unadulterated.
 Spider-Man.

 He gets his powers, learns a lesson, fights crime, and defeats the Green Goblin.
-If you were going to distill the character’s history into the form of a two-hour movie, I dare you to do better.
+If you were going to distill the iconic plot beats of the character’s history into the form of a two-hour movie, I dare you to do better.

 Even when you discount the must-haves like the death of Uncle Ben, the incidental details are spot-on.